univec-ai/postvec/web/docs/guides/adopt.md

 | `backfill_mode` | `queue` | `cursor` refused with `all` |
 | others | same as `enable()` | distance, FTS, format, index_mode |

-`sync` and `backfill` are independent.
-They are never rewritten from each other.
+`sync` and `backfill` are independent and are not derived from each other.

 ## Observed (read-only) adoption